hashicorp/vault/website/source/api/auth/gcp/index.html.md

    generated under this token will have associated group aliases, namely `project-$PROJECT_ID`, `folder-$PROJECT_ID`, and `organization-$ORG_ID` for the entities project and all its folder or organization ancestors.
-This requires Vault to have IAM permission `resourcemanager.projects.get`
+This requires Vault to have IAM permission `resourcemanager.projects.get`.

 #### `iam`-only Parameters